solarsailer/matthieuoger.com/_posts/2014-06-03-design-detail-ios8-messages.md

 One of the features that I wanted the most in iOS 8 was simple: _Add a "Use Last Photo Taken" button in the Messages app_ (along with the current "Take Photo or Video" and "Choose Existing").

-<br />The idea was originally thought by [Neven Mrgan](http://mrgan.tumblr.com/post/12808983893/tweetbot-adds-last-photo-taken-feature) and later adopted by a lot of apps (Tweetbot, Slack, Droplr, etc.).
+<br>The idea was originally thought by [Neven Mrgan](http://mrgan.tumblr.com/post/12808983893/tweetbot-adds-last-photo-taken-feature) and later adopted by a lot of apps (Tweetbot, Slack, Droplr, etc.).

 An example with Tweetbot 3: